cyrus-and/chrome-remote-interface/README.md

 function (err) {}
 ```

-Emitted if `http://host:port/json` can't be reached or if it's not possible to
+Emitted when `http://host:port/json` cannot be reached or if it is not possible
-connect to the WebSocket.
+to connect to the WebSocket.

 `err` is an instance of `Error`.